thepok/AgentWithInnerMonolog/README.md

 # Agent With Inner Monolog
-A Agent that uses an inner monolog to create a diverse answer on any topic
+A Agent that uses an inner monolog to create a diverse answer on any topic - its not written wrong, its german ;)

 Example: